coviedo87/coviedo87/README.md

 - LinkedIn: [🔗](https://www.linkedin.com/in/coviedo21)

-Feel free to connect and let's chat about the weather! 😊
+Feel free to connect, and let's chat about the weather! 😊

 ## 🤝 Open for Collaboration